 The Center also offers Autism Support Broker services for children up to the age of 9 who are enrolled in the Department of Developmental Services’ Autism Waiver Program (AWP) for Children.

 To find your local Autism Center to receive assistance filling out an application, please visit: Autism support centers list | Mass.gov.

 For more information on services and eligibility, please contact email@example.com.

 Behavioral Health Services are self-referral.
 To schedule an appointment or make a referral for outpatient services, contact Vinfen’s outpatient clinics Monday through Friday from 8 a.m. – 5 p.m. by calling 978-674-6744.

 For any additional questions, please contact Diana McCartney at firstname.lastname@example.org.

 Brain Injury Services are available to people who are eligible to receive support through several different partners and funders including the Massachusetts Department of Developmental Services (DDS), the Massachusetts Rehabilitation Commission (MRC), and various cities and towns.
 Additionally, all services are eligible for private pay.

 Once determined eligible, MRC and DDS will coordinate referrals to Vinfen and other appropriate service providers.
-For more information about waiver eligibility, you can visit their website or call the DDS Central Office at 617-727-5608 or click here for access to MRC Connect.
+For more information about waiver eligibility, you can call the DDS Central Office at 617-727-5608 or click here for access to MRC Connect.

 For more information, please contact Sandy Schultz at email@example.com.